 When I hear the phrase “facial peel,” the first image that comes to mind is Samantha Jones.
-My thoughts instantly careen to that episode of Sex and the City (season 5, I believe) in which Ms. Jones receives a pricey chemical peel, hoping it will make her fresh-faced and glowy for Carrie Bradshaw’s book launch party the following day.
+My thoughts instantly careen to that episode of Sex and the City (season five, I believe) in which Ms. Jones receives a pricey chemical peel, hoping it will make her fresh-faced and glowy for Carrie Bradshaw’s book launch party the following day.
 But much to everyone’s horror, Jones is left with a searing, inflamed monstrosity on her face—an image that has haunted many a beauty lover’s nightmares since the episode aired in 2002.

 So when the opportunity to receive a two-minute glycolic facial came up, I was eager but hesitant.
 Neal Schultz, MD, New York City–based dermatologist and founder of BeautyRx, was hosting a “pop-up peel bar” at a makeup studio called Blushington, very close to Byrdie's L.A.
 HQ.
 Schultz is known for his in-office peels that last a mere two minutes and use a 40 percent glycolic formula meant to give the skin a deep but lightning-fast exfoliation.
 Those dealing with dullness, discoloration, clogged pores, and other skin concerns may all benefit.
 Sadly, I suffer from a lack of radiance (curse that substandard circulation!).
 I’ve recently started incorporating a glycolic acid serum into my anti-aging routine.
 So the idea of a drive-by peel intrigued me.
 But I had to wonder: What kind of results can you really get from a two-minute treatment?
 Is suffering Samantha Jones–style truly a thing of the past?

-I decided to take the leap and sign up for the two-minute peel.
+I decided to take the leap and sign up for the two-minute glycolic facial.
 To see the process and final results, keep scrolling.